CPG Legal – Attorneys at law.

 There are two main types of civil responsibility in Costa Rican civil law:

-Contractual civil law responsibility:
+Contractual responsibility:

-Extra contractual civil responsibility (torts):
+Extra contractual responsibility (torts):

-Contractual civil actions in Costa Rica:
+Contractual civil responsibility in Costa Rica:

 What can you do in case of a breach of contract?
 The law establishes specific routes you can take.
 In Costa Rica, a breach of contract occurs when one party fails to fulfill the obligations outlined in the agreement.
 Such violations may include failure to deliver goods or services.
 They can also stem from a failure to pay for goods or services or even an omission obligation.
 Breach of contract is defined as one´s failure to fulfill the terms and conditions of the agreement.
 When a breach of contract occurs, the non-breaching party has legal remedies available.
 These remedies are civil claims that can be requested in the lawsuit and are: